jackwatters45/blog-api/README.md

 ## TODO

+- add user stuff to insomnia
+- probably add username or something for userUrl
+- add url to posts and users
+- connect posts to user etc

 - auth stuff
 - test rest of routes
 - add auth to routes that need it

-- connect posts to user etc
-- add url to posts and users
-- probably add username or something for userUrl
-- change base url insomnia

 - implement user routes in frontend / login / register